legoadk/roughify/README.md

 # Greyscale Antialiasing extension for VSCode (Mac OSX Only)

-This extension is a dirty hack to permit the usage of fonts on OSX (such ProFont) that benefits from being displayed with greyscale antialiasing, patching the application's main css file.
+This extension is a dirty hack to permit the usage of fonts on OSX (such as ProFont) that benefits from being displayed with greyscale antialiasing, patching the application's main CSS file.

 Althought this could be done manually, at every VSCode update the changes are lost: this extension ensure those changes are re-applied automatically in such cases.